top of page

 COLLISION

 Humans are using the oceans more and more as highways to ship goods across the world.
-A 2014 study found that global ship traffic had increased four-fold in only two decades.
+A 2014 study found that global shipping traffic had increased four-fold in only two decades.
 As the oceans become increasingly laden with large ships travelling at a high speed, whales are increasingly at risk of being hit and killed by this traffic.
-A recent study in Canada found that along with entanglement in fishing gear, collisions with ships is the number one cause of non-natural death in large whales.
+A recent study in Canada found that along with entanglement in fishing gear, collisions with ships was and still is the number one cause of non-natural deaths in large whales.

-The IWC has recognized that reducing the spatial overlap of both high numbers of cetaceans and high numbers of vessels is likely to remain the best means of reducing ship strikes.
+The IWC has recognized that by reducing the spatial overlap of both the high numbers of cetaceans and the high numbers of vessels, is likely to remain the best way of reducing ship strikes.
 However, multiple solutions exist in different locations around the world.

-We identify overlapping marine areas where high a density of whales (feeding or nursing grounds) meet a high density of boats.
-This is where most accidents happen and where solutions could be the most effective.
+We identify overlapping marine areas where a high density of whales (feeding or nursing grounds) meet a high density of boats.
+This is where most accidents occur and where solutions could be the most effective.

 John Calambokidis, Research Biologist, and founder Cascadia Research